crypto-0/hayai-cli/README.md

   --help  Show this message and exit.

 Commands:
-  coming    Show coming movies or shows download  download movies or shows latest    Show latest movies or shows search    search for movies or shows trending  Show trending movies or shows
+  movies    Show movies
+  search    search for movies or shows shows     Show shows top imdb  Show top imbd movies or shows
 ```
 ### provider category commands
-Each provider has specific categories that can be query such advance search, showing the latest shows or movies, or preview what is comming
+Each provider has specific categories that can be query such search, showing the latest shows or movies, what is trending, etc
-* The **download** option will download movie or tv shows episodes to your local machine
-* The **Other category** commands will send a query for  movies or tv shows and allow you to browse what they have to offer
+* The **category** commands will send a query for  movies or tv shows and allow you to browse what they have to offer
 ### h / --help argument
 This argument is used to get help if lost or don't know what to do and will exist the application after

-### -i / --index argument
+### -m / --mode
-This argument is used by download to automatically select the search result
+This argument is used by all category to specifie if to play or download

-### --s / --season
+### -p / --page
-This argument is used by download to automatically select the provided season if it is a tv show and is within range of number of seasons
+This argument is used by all category except home to get the specific page such page 5 of trending category

-### --q / --quality
+### -q / --quality
-This argument is used by download to automatically try to download the provided quality if it exist
+This argument is used by all category to get the specified quality of a stream

-### --d / --dir
+### -d / --dir
-This argument is used by download to download movies or tv shows episodes to that given location
-### --e / --episode_ranges
-This argument is used by download to automatically select the provided episodes range if it is a tv show and is within range of number of episodes
-* 1 will be treated as a singular range from 1 to 1.
-* 1-2 will be treated as a range from 1 to 2.
-* 1-2,6-9 will be treated as two different checks.
-The first check will be from 1 to 2, the second from 6 to 9.
-### -b / --batch argument
-This argument is used by all categories to choose how many films can be show all at once
+This argument is used by all category to specifie which directory to download
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Demo